huggingface/huggingface.js/packages/tasks/src/tasks/text-generation/about.md

 ## Text Generation from Image and Text

-There are language models that can input both text and image and output text, called multimodal language models.
+There are language models that can input both text and image and output text, called vision language models.
 [LLaVA](https://huggingface.co/llava-hf/llava-1.5-7b-hf) and [BLIP-2](https://huggingface.co/Salesforce/blip2-opt-2.7b) are good examples.
 Although they work just like other language models by means of input parameters for generation, since they also take input images, you can use them with `image-to-text` pipeline.
 You can find information about the pipeline in [image-to-text](https://huggingface.co/tasks/image-to-text) task page.

 ## Inference